Millbrook, New York

 Millbrook is a village in Dutchess County, New York, United States.
 Millbrook is located in the Hudson Valley, on the east side of the Hudson River, 90 miles north of New York City.
 Millbrook is near the center of the town of Washington, of which it is a part.
-As of the 2020 census, Millbrook's population was 1,455.
-It is often referred to as a low-key version of the Hamptons, and is one of the most affluent villages in New York.
+In the 2020 census, Millbrook's population was 1,455.

-Millbrook is part of the Poughkeepsie–Newburgh–Middletown Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport Combined Statistical Area.
+Millbrook is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport Combined Statistical Area.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.901 sqmi, of which 1.9 sqmi is land and 0.1 sqmi (2.60%) is water.